MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-physicalcomponent.md

 ---
-Description: 'The CIM\_PhysicalComponent class represents a low-level or basic component within a package.
-A physical element that is not a link, connector, or package is a descendant (or member) of this class.'
+Description: The CIM\_PhysicalComponent class represents a low-level or basic component within a package.
+A physical element that is not a link, connector, or package is a descendant (or member) of this class.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '079874cd-5717-4662-a192-0ced16270bbd'
+ms.assetid: 079874cd-5717-4662-a192-0ced16270bbd
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_PhysicalComponent class'
+title: CIM\_PhysicalComponent class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_PhysicalComponent class